 Today, we learned about life value shifts, the essential ingredient to creating an emotional bond between your readers and your characters.
 We examined how life value shifts relate to reader expectations.
 We explored when to do what readers expect and when to surprise them.
 Finally, we reviewed common mistakes writers make in life value shifts in their scenes.

-If you’d like help writing scenes that make readers care about your characters so that you can build a career as a fiction writer, check out Master Scenes.
+If you’d like help writing a novel that make readers care about your characters so that you can build a career as a fiction writer see how to work with me.